 Submission deadlines for coursework will be made available to you at the start of each semester during your year group meeting and/or in the introduction session of each Unit.
-The slides from the induction meetings will be made available on the HES Hub Moodle page and/or in the Moodle area of each Unit, and in individual unit outlines.
+The slides from the induction meetings will be made available on the [SES Hub](#) Moodle page or in the Moodle area of each Unit.
+Details will also be available in individual unit outlines.
 While we try to stagger these deadlines across the semester as far as we can, inevitably we want to give you as much time as we can once you have undertaken the necessary lectures and practical sessions to complete your assignments.
 This means you can expect to have a number of deadlines towards the end of the semester.
 We recommend that you start preparing your assignments well ahead of this deadline to pace your workload.